pydemull/activAnalyzer.batch/README.md

 ### Set the directory structure

-The working directory should have the following structure :
+The working directory should have the following structure:

 **project**/
  \|\_ **data**/